kylecomp/morning_hydro_display/README.md

-# morning_hydro_display
+# Morning_Hydro_Display
-Scripts to work with a Raspberry Pi to pull hydrologic/meteorologic data and it nicely on a monitor (Also Python Practice)
+Scripts to work with a Raspberry Pi to pull hydrologic/meteorologic data and it nicely on a monitor

+Also, a way to practice using Python to access open data